 - 3.19.5.
-The O&M Contract for this project is signed between SPV and its immediate holding company and subsequently immediate holding company has entered into sub contract agreement with DBL whereby DBL will be responsible for discharging all the O&M functions required to be discharged under the Concession Agreement. - 3.19.6.
-Due to the current scenario of restrictions imposed by the government on account of COVID-19 pandemic, it was not possible to conduct physical site visit for the SPVs.
-My team had conducted virtual visit to the extent appropriate during the course of this engagement.
-Refer below for the pictures of the SPV.
+The O&M Contract for this project is signed between SPV, Project Manager and Dilip Buildcon Limited whereby DBL will be responsible for discharging all the O&M functions (routine operation and maintenance as well as major maintenance and repairs) required to be discharged under the Concession Agreement. - 3.19.6.
+My team shall conduct physical site visit of the road stretch of DTNTL by the end of Q1 FY 2022 (i.e. by 30th June 2022).
+Following pictures have been provided by Investment Manager: